mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 describe, analyze and predict
 the listing price of used cars.
 In this regard, linear regression is introduced more loosely without having to define concepts in a strict mathematical sense.
 The data used in this post is scrapped from major used car listing websites.
-For more on the data see the [Data section](#3-data).
+For more on the data and the subsequent analysis see [this](https://nbviewer.jupyter.org/github/mEyob/linear-regression-car-price/blob/master/analysis.ipynb) Jupyter Notebook or see the 'Data' section below.
+A serverless API of the final model is available [here](https://js68st2ska.execute-api.us-east-1.amazonaws.com/dev).
 You can also checkout my [Github](https://github.com/mEyob/linear-regression-car-price) page if you are interested in the python code used for scrapping or if you want to download the data in csv format.